goabout/kustomize-sopssecretgenerator/README.md

 The resulting executable will be named `SopsPlugin`.

+### Release

+First create a Git tag for the release:

+    git tag -a v$VERSION

-Make a release for all supported platforms:
+Then make releases for all supported platforms:

     make release